-Paul continues this warning in chapter 7, only he brings his advice into the context of the marriage relationship.
+Paul continues to warn the church to run from sexual sin, only he brings his advice in chapter 7 into the context of the marriage relationship.
 God created sex for the marriage relationship but Paul makes it clear that we can also sin within that relationship if we do not love each other the way God intended.

-The Church in Corinth has written Paul a letter with their questions and he attempts to answer those questions first based on what He knows God has commanded and second based on the wisdom the Lord has given him.
+The Church in Corinth writes Paul a letter with their questions and he answers those questions first based on what He knows God has commanded and second based on the wisdom the Lord has given him.
 Let’s look at Paul’s advice based on direct commands from the Lord:

 Yes, it is good to abstain from sexual relations.
 But because there is so much sexual immorality, each man should have his own wife, and each woman should have her own husband.
 The husband should fulfill his wife’s sexual needs, and the wife should fulfill her husband’s needs.
 The wife gives authority over her body to her husband, and the husband gives authority over his body to his wife.

 Do not deprive each other of sexual relations, unless you both agree to refrain from sexual intimacy for a limited time so you can give yourselves more completely to prayer.
 Afterward, you should come together again so that Satan won’t be able to tempt you because of your lack of self-control.
 I say this as a concession, not as a command.
 But I wish everyone were single, just as I am.
 Yet each person has a special gift from God, of one kind or another.